Choose Your Own Adventure

 Kansas

-The state of Kansas has 10 national park units.
+The state of Kansas has 12 national park sites.

 Brown v.
 Board of Education National Historical Park